 Algal bloom advisories remain for Lake Erie beaches in Cuyahoga County

-CLEVELAND– If you’re planning to head to the beaches along Lake Erie on Sunday, you may want to think again.
+CLEVELAND– If you’re planning to head to the beaches along Lake Erie for Independence Day, you may want to think again.

-There is an algal bloom advisory for the Edgewater, Huntington and Village Angela beaches, according to the U.S. Geological Survey.
+There is an algal bloom advisory for the Edgewater and Village Angela beaches, according to the U.S. Geological Survey.
 That means the E.coli bacterial levels are estimated to exceed the water quality standard, making it unacceptable for swimming.

 The beaches remain open for swimming until 7 p.m.
 Sunday, the Cleveland Metroparks said.